 - Provide a copy of the report

-- Provide a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act”
+- Provide a copy of “A Summary of Your Rights Under the Fair find the best rate for a line of credit Reporting Act”

 - Offer a reasonable amount of time to review the report and dispute the findings if necessary

 - After taking adverse action

 Employers who decide to continue with the action must do the following: